travigd/documentation/dotnet-api/3.0.0/connecting-to-a-server.md

 ConnectionSettings settings = ConnectionSettings.Create();
 ```

 This will create a `ConnectionSettings` with the default options.
-These can be overridden with the builder methods described below.
+These can be overridden by chaining the additional builder methods described below.

-### Logging Destinations
+### Logging

 The Client API can log information about what it is doing to a number of different destinations.
 By default, no logging is enabled.